junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 *Hell, it's just his own dream, right?*

 Dean pulls Cas closer and kisses him.
-His lips press on the angels, one of his hand still lacing with Cas's hands, the other grabbing his shirt.
+His lips press on the angels, one of his hands still lacing with Cas's hands, the other grabbing his shirt.

-The angel makes an almost whining sound, before his tensed body slowly relaxes.
+The angel makes an almost whining sound before his tensed body slowly relaxes.
 He closes his eyes and leans in.
 His lips dry and soft.

 *It feels so real as a dream.* Dean thinks, and that's the last thought before he wakes up.

 It's Cas's hand that he's kissing.
-It's warm and soft in his touching, and it's twitching and curling as he pulls away slowly.
+It's warm and soft in his touch, and it's twitching and curling as he pulls away slowly.

 The orange bedside lamp is still on, leaving the room in a comfortable shallow light.